-Once the New Event Request is submitted, it will show up in the Dashboard under the "Open Event Requests" grid for anyone who has been assigned to manage the Event Request Form(s).
+Once the New Event Request is submitted, it will show up in the Dashboard under the "Open Event Requests" grid for any admin and/or sub-admin who has been assigned to manage the Event Request Form(s).

-The user assigned to manage the Event Request Form(s) can click on the arrow to the left of the ID to view the event request form.
-If you choose "Submit Event" the event request will go through the normal approval workflow.
-If you you have reviewed the event request and want to go ahead and approve the event, select "Approve".
+If the manager of the form chooses to "Submit Event" the event request, it will go through the normal approval workflow.
+If they have reviewed the event request and want to go ahead and approve the event, select "Approve".
 This will bypass the normal workflow and automatically approve the event request.